DieserMerlin/Fog-Companion/README.md

 yarn build:opk
 ```

-This will create an `.opk` file in the `dist` folder, which can be used to distribute the application.
+This will create an `.opk` file in the `releases` folder, which can be used to distribute the application.

-# Update version
+### Updating the version

 To set a new version, update it in `public/manifest.json` as well as the `package.json` files.